goliatone/application-core/docs/guide.md

 };
 ```

 There is also the possibility of processing the contents of a configuration file after it has been merged and loaded.
+Configuration files are regular JavaScript files, which means you can build different logic into them.

 If you export a function named `afterSolver` it will be called after all dependencies have been resolved.
 The function will be called with the whole configuration object.

 ```js
 module.exports.afterSolver = function(config) {